mibrahimali/CarND-Advanced-Lane-Lines-P4/README.md

 3- after we fit a polynomial for the current detection we check current lane base position and decide if this detection is correct or not, if correct detection we apply moving averageing filtering to smooth polynomial coeff. using last 10 times detection.

+this take place in LaneLine class found in lines (16-94) in "advanced_lanes_finder.py" file

-4- calculate radius of curvature of lane and vehicle offset w.r.t lane center position
+4- calculate radius of curvature of lane and vehicle offset w.r.t lane center position this take place in LaneFinder class found in lines (190-300) in "advanced_lanes_finder.py" file

 ### **Final Output**
 for the final output we wrap the image back to the correct image plane using the inverse prespective transformation matrix. and visualize lane area as overlay on the original image

 ![alt text][image3]
 ![alt text][image8]

+this take place in LaneFinder class found in lines (330-370) in "advanced_lanes_finder.py" file

 Final Output of Lane Finding Pipeline
 ---